-Legal machinations ahead of Louisiana abortion law date
+Legal machinations push back Louisiana abortion law date

-NEW ORLEANS (AP) — There has been a week’s delay in the effective date of a law requiring doctors at Louisiana abortion clinics to have admitting privileges at nearby hospitals.
+NEW ORLEANS (AP) — The date that a law requiring doctors at Louisiana abortion clinics to have admitting privileges at nearby hospitals goes into effect has been delayed a week.

-It was set to take effect Monday.
-But, court action Friday pushed it back to Feb.
+The law was set to take effect Monday, but court filings Friday caused it to be pushed back to Feb.
 4.

 Meanwhile, abortion rights advocates plan an appeal to the U.S. Supreme Court.

-The Supreme Court has struck down a similar Texas law, which opponents say creates an unnecessary regulatory burden for clinics.
-But the 5th U.S. Circuit Court of Appeals in New Orleans upheld Louisiana’s version, agreeing with abortion opponents who say it doesn’t create an unconstitutional burden.
+The Supreme Court has struck down a Texas admitting privileges law, which opponents say creates an unnecessary regulatory burden for clinics.

 Most Read Nation & World Stories